Um-e-Hani/Workbook_Generator/README.md

 # Workbook_Generator
-A short code written to split each row of a spreadsheet file (csv form) into separate text or csv files
+A short cpp code written to split each row of a spreadsheet file (csv form) into separate text or csv files